Quick Answer

 Key insight: Provider size does not determine service quality—all use the same power grid and TDU for delivery.

-What actually varies between providers:
+What varies between providers:

 How to evaluate providers: